LiterallyBlah/Spectre/README.md

 python main.py
 ```

-Spectre will load the configuration files and execute the tasks defined in `tasks.yaml`.
-Further documentation on customising tasks and integrating external tools will be available as the toolset evolves.
+This will launch the Spectre Command Centre, where you can interact with the tool using various commands:

+- `help`: Show the help menu with available commands
+- `options`: Show available options
+- `start`: Start a new interactive session
+- `exit`: Exit the programme

+In an interactive session, you can use the following commands:
+- `navigate`: Navigate to a new URL
+- `extract`: Extract links from the current page
+- `exit`: Exit the interactive session

 ## Checklist of Progress

 ### Completed:
+- [x] **Browser Interaction**: Implemented functionality to start browser
+- [x] **Navigation**: Implemented functionality to navigate to specified URLs
+- [x] **Link Extraction**: Implemented functionality to extract links from the current page
-- [x] **Core Folder Structure**: Basic folder structure and files for the `core` module.
+- [x] **Core Folder Structure**: Set up basic folder structure and files for the `core` module.
-- [x] **Browser Session Management**: Initial setup for managing browser sessions using Playwright.
-- [x] **Authentication Handling**: Set up initial authentication and session maintenance with cookies/tokens.
-- [x] **Basic Configuration**: Set up basic configuration files, such as `tasks.yaml`.

 ### To Do:
-- [ ] **Task Management**: Implement task management to handle user-defined tasks from `tasks.yaml`.
+- [ ] **Browser Session Management**: Implement setup for managing browser sessions using Playwright.
+- [ ] **Authentication Handling**: Set up initial authentication and session maintenance with cookies/tokens.
+- [ ] **Interactive Command Interface**: Implement a user-friendly command-line interface for tool interaction.
+- [ ] **LLM Integration**: Integrate AI models (via Ollama) for enhanced link extraction and validation.
-- [ ] **Session Continuity**: Build functionality to maintain sessions over extended periods.
+- [ ] **Session Continuity**: Implement functionality to maintain sessions over extended periods.
-- [ ] **Initial Fuzzing Setup**: Set up input fuzzing for forms, headers, and URLs.
+- [ ] **Advanced Fuzzing Modules**: Add optional fuzzing modules for headers, cookies, and custom parameters.
 - [ ] **External Tool Integration**: Begin integrating tools like Nikto and SQLmap.
-- [ ] **Crawling and Endpoint Discovery**: Build out crawling functionality to automatically discover and parse web pages.
-- [ ] **Advanced Fuzzing Modules**: Add optional fuzzing modules for headers, cookies, and custom parameters.
-- [ ] **Response Analysis**: Implement LLM-based or regex-driven response pattern analysis.
+- [ ] **Response Analysis**: Implement more advanced response pattern analysis.
 - [ ] **Reporting System**: Set up output for results in JSON and HTML format.
 - [ ] **Test Suite**: Implement unit tests for all core functionalities.
 - [ ] **Documentation**: Provide detailed user and developer documentation for configuration and usage.

 ## Folder Structure

-- `core/`: The core functionality of **Spectre**, managing browser sessions, authentication, and task management.
+- `core/`: The core functionality of **Spectre**, managing browser sessions and authentication.
-- `crawl/`: (Coming soon) Modules for dynamic crawling and endpoint discovery.
+- `crawl/`: Modules for dynamic crawling and link extraction.
-- `fuzz/`: (Coming soon) Modules for input fuzzing, header fuzzing, and more.
-- `integrations/`: (Coming soon) Integrations with external tools like Nikto, SQLmap, and Burp Suite.
+- `llm/`: AI agents for link extraction and validation.
 - `output/`: Output directory for generated reports and logs.
-- `config/`: Configuration files such as `tasks.yaml` for defining the scope and structure of tasks.

 ## Future Development